 When you initially log in to the Lacework Console (or select MONITOR > Dashboard), the global Dashboard displays below the blue navigation bar.
-In the blue navigation bar, Lacework also provides a global search of assets known to Lacework.
+In the blue navigation bar, Lacework provides a global search of assets known to Lacework.
 For more information, see Global Search.

 This global Dashboard displays a visual summary of the following items for the selected timeframe:

-- all CloudTrail, network, user, and process events ingested by Lacework*
+- All CloudTrail, network, user, and process events ingested by Lacework*

-- the entity behaviors identified by Lacework
+- Entity behaviors identified by Lacework

-- events and critical events generated by Lacework
+- Events and critical events generated by Lacework

 *Note this is dependent on the configured integrations, for example, CloudTrail data is not displayed unless you have configured CloudTrail as an integration.